 If your local CEX store buys vinyl records, you can bring your collection in person and sell them at the store.
 However, it’s important to note that CEX does not provide quotes over the phone or online.

 Therefore, you’ll need to bring your vinyl records to the store to receive a quote.
 Once you bring your collection to the store, a staff member will examine your records and provide you with a quote based on their condition, rarity, and demand.
 If you accept the offer, you can receive cash or store credit.

 Alternatives to selling your vinyl records to CEX

 If your local CEX store does not buy vinyl records, or you are not satisfied with the offer they provide, there are alternative options for selling your vinyl records.
 You can try selling your vinyl records online through websites like eBay, Music Magpie, Discogs, or Amazon.
 These platforms allow you to reach a wider audience and potentially get a higher price for your vinyl records.
 Another option is to sell your vinyl records at record stores or through local classifieds.

 If you decide to sell your vinyl records, there are several tips you should keep in mind to get the best price possible:

 - Research the value of your vinyl records beforehand to ensure you get a fair price.

-- Keep your vinyl records in good condition and free from damage.
+- Keep your vinyl records in good condition and free from damage including water damage.